dv/dotfiles/README.md

 Everything's built around topic areas.
 If you're adding a new area to your forked dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
 Anything with an extension of `.zsh` will get automatically included into your shell.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.
+Anything that starts with a dot, or has an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

-## what's inside

-A lot of stuff.
-Seriously, a lot of stuff.
-Check them out in the file browser above and see what components may mesh up with you.
-[Fork it](https://github.com/holman/dotfiles/fork), remove what you don't use, and build on what you do use.

 ## components